 As administrator for the MSHCP, Clark County currently holds an incidental take permit (ITP) pursuant to section 10(a)(1)(B) of the Endangered Species Act (USFWS, 2000).
 Per Section 10 of the Act, Clark County is also required to obtain a letter from the USFWS authorizing any handling of Mojave Desert tortoises to implement the protective measures stated in the MSHCP.
-The ITP and accompanying letter should be sufficient to authorize the monitoring project due to the limited handling expected of tortoises in the proposed project.
-However, the USFWS may require that Clark County obtain a Section 10(a)(1)(A) recovery permit to conduct the monitoring as the project may be classified as research through the USFWS Recovery Office.
-If a recovery permit is required, an additional qualification statement may be required for the DCP staff to obtain the permit.
-An authorized biologist must apply for the recovery permit.
-If the current DCP staff does not qualify as an authorized biologist, an authorized biologist will be contracted for the project by the DCP and hold the permit.
-The recovery permit may take 60 days for issuance once the application is submitted to the USFWS Recovery Office.
+The USFWS has provided authorization to Clark County to oversee the monitoring project.
+The field work must be conducted under the direction of an authorized biologist approved by the USFWS.
+Submission of the General Desert Tortoise Qualifications Statement form requires a minimum of 30 days for review and approval by the USFWS.
+If the current DCP staff does not qualify as an authorized biologist, an authorized biologist will be contracted for the project by the DCP and be responsible for all tortoise related field activities.

-At least one authorized biologist and two monitors will be required to implement the monitoring protocol.
+At least one authorized biologist and three desert tortoise occupancy assistants will be required to implement the monitoring protocol.